Alaatohamy/cafe-menu/README.md

 - Display errors when it occurs instead of console it.
 - Check better solutions for performance.
+- Dockerizing the app.
+- Testing all logic functions with jest.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).